Former Oklahoma, UCF quarterback Dillion Gabriel announces transfer to Oregon for 6th season

 Gabriel, who is from Hawaii, posted on social media “Marcus Approved” in reference to former Oregon Heisman Trophy winner Marcus Mariota, who was also born in Hawaii.

-Gabriel is the most experienced and productive quarterback available in the portal for next season.
+He is the most experienced and productive quarterback available in the portal for next season, with 14,865 career yards passing.
+He is 4,352 yards behind former Houston quarterback Case Keenum’s major college football record of 19,217 and 2,207 behind Timmy Chang in second place with 17,072.

 Other high-profile quarterbacks in the portal who are still uncommitted include Cameron Ward from Washington State; Kye McCord from Ohio State; Riley Leonard from Duke; Will Howard from Kansas State; Tyler Van Dyke from Miami and Dante Moore from UCLA.